-Since the repayment period commences after completion of the degree, you might tend to be a little reckless with money during your student years.
+Since the repayment period commences after completing the degree, you might tend to be a little reckless with money during your student years.

-Having someone to monitor your expenses will help you in avoiding unnecessary splurges that will only add to your debt.
+Having someone to monitor your expenses will help you avoid unnecessary splurges that will only add to your debt.

 A Balanced Budget

 Account for each & every expense involved during your study tenure, however minor or major they might be.